treminaor/cs401-assignment4/README.md

 # Java Program created from UML Diagram
 CSUEB CS-401 Software Development SP2019

+### Notes
+- White and Black Box test cases are located in main.java

 ### Assignment Instructions:
 #### PART 1 Create a Java program from the UML class diagram.